Cray-HPE/docs-csm/operations/network/management_network/aruba/arp.md

 ## Expected Results

-1. You are able to ping the connected device
+1. Administrators are able to ping the connected device
-1. You can view the ARP entries
+1. Administrators can view the ARP entries

 [Back to Index](index_aruba.md)